-All Read operations are initiated by the Master transmitting a Start condition, a device type identifier of '1010' or '1011', three software device address bits (E2, E1, E0) that match corresponding hard-wired address pins (E2, E1, E0), and the R/W select bit with Logic 1 state.
-In the following clock cycle, the TD24C256-R1 should respond with an ACK.
+All Read operations are initiated by the Master transmitting a Start condition, a device type identifier of '1010' or '1011', software device address bits (E2, E1, E0) that match corresponding hard-wired address pins (E2, E1, E0), and the R/W select bit with Logic 1 state.
+In the following clock cycle, the TD24C512-R1 should respond with an ACK.
 The subsequent protocol depends on the type of Read operation desired.
 There are three Read operations for memory array: Current Address Read, Random Address Read, and Sequential Read with the device type identifier of '1010'; four Read operations for Identification Page, SWP register and Unique ID: Read Identification Page, Read Lock Status, Read SWP Register and Read Unique ID with the device type identifier of '1011'.
-Read operations are performed independently of the state of the WP pin connection.
+Read operations are performed independently of the state of the WP pin connection and the content in the SWP register.